 Kong's design is inspired by a combination of King Kong (1933) and the Japanese adaptation in the 1960s.
 This allows the creative team to both utilize a look similar to the classic Kong, while drawing upon the exaggerated "kaiju" aspects, and powers, displayed by the Japanese adaptation, such as greatly exaggerated height, build, strength, and supernatural abilities.
 This will allow a more "even" confrontation with Godzilla, in the upcoming Godzilla vs. Kong (2020).

-The copyrights of the Kong franchise are complicated: the novelization of the original 1933 film are now in the public domain.
-One small difference between the movie and the novelization is the name of Captain Englehorn's ship.
+The copyrights of the Kong franchise are complicated.
+The novelization of the original 1933 film are now in the public domain.
+One small difference between the movie and the novelization, is the name of Captain Englehorn's ship.
 In the film, it is the Venture, in the novel it is the Wanderer.
-This is probably why the hulk discovered on Skull Island is the Wanderer.
+The rusted-out hull of the Wanderer, in this movie, is a nod to the novel.

-Just as Godzilla featured characters that worked for Project Monarch and the term M.U.T.O., so too does Kong: Skull Island, tying both together for the MonsterVerse, which includes Godzilla: King of the Monsters (2019), and Godzilla vs. Kong (2020).
+Just as Godzilla featured characters that worked for Project Monarch, and used the term M.U.T.O., so too does this movie, tying both together for the MonsterVerse, which includes Godzilla: King of the Monsters (2019), and Godzilla vs. Kong (2020).